rafael-minuesa/cdnjs-script-loader/README.md

 # cdnjs-script-loader
-Allows loading JavaScript libraries from cdnjs
+Allows loading JavaScript libraries on WordPress from cdnjs